 ** The cost of power banks vary enormously, so do shop around.
 In addition, the capacity of the battery depends on how long you wish to leave your camera running.
 Some users are happy with 2 or 3 hours of usage from a pound-shop battery, while others prefer that the battery lasts over a day - so finding the right balance may take some experimentation.

 *** Please Note: Some retailers supply SD cards in bundles the have an operating system called NOOBS preinstalled.
 This is not the right software for the cameras, and will be deleted automatically when you install the My Naturewatch Camera software on them (steps 1 -5 below).
+We have also had reports of issues using SD cards with capacities of 64GB and greater, so we recommend sticking to the 16 -32GB range.

 There are six stages to making a My Naturewatch Camera.